turtle0x1/LxdMosaic/README.md

 dependencies its best to run in a container or an empty VM to avoid cluttering your system**

+**Default username & password is admin test123 - Change the password in settings ASAP**

 In examples you will find an bash script called install_with_clone.sh this will handle the installation of dependencies and setup this program.